hisujata/Implementing-a-Team-Communication-Solution-using-Mattermost-and-AWS./README.md

-Implementing a Team Communication Solution using Mattermost and AWS.
+#Implementing a Team Communication Solution using Mattermost and AWS.

 This is a scalable solution that can be hosted on a on-premises data center or on a public cloud,with its servers, storage etc. completely managed and controlled by your IT team in accordance with a company’s governance and security requirements.

 Step 1: VPC and Subnet Creation

-a.
+#a.
 Creation of VPC

 1) Navigate to VPC using the Services button at the top of the screen
 2) Select "Your VPCs" on the left side of the screen
 3) Click on "Create VPC"
 4) Enter the following fields :

-Name: Project 1 VPC (give any suitable name)
-IPv4 CIDR Block : 10.0.0.0/16
+Name: Project 1 VPC (you can give any suitable name you like) IPv4 CIDR Block : 10.0.0.0/16
 The rest of the options can be ignored
 5) Select "Create VPC"
 6) Select the VPC and click on Actions->Edit DNS hostnames
 7) Enable DNS hostnames and click on Save

-b.
+#b.
 Creation of public subnet

 1) Navigate to VPC->Subnets
 2) Click on "Create Subnet"
 3) Enter the following fields

 Name tag : Public Subnet
 VPC : Select the Project 1 VPC
 IPv4 CIDR block : 10.0.1.0/24
 The other options can be ignored

 4) Click on Create
 5) Once the subnet has been created, select the subnet and click on Actions->Modify Auto-assign IP settings
 6) Enable the option "Auto assign IPv4" and select Save

-c.
+#c.
 Creation of private subnet

 1) Navigate to VPC->Subnets
 2) Click on "Create Subnet"